peterjiatong/Leetcode-Bilingual-Explanation/Solution/0121_Best_Time_to_Buy_and_Sell_Stock.md

     public int maxProfit(int[] prices) {
         // Corner-case check
         if(prices.length == 1) return 0;
-        // Keep track of lowest price
         int min = prices[0];
         int profit = 0;

-        // Iterates from index 1 because we already set min = prices[0]
         for(int i = 1; i < prices.length; i++){
-            // Update min if we found a lower price if (prices[i] < min){
+            if (prices[i] < min){
                 min = prices[i];
-            // Update profit if current profit is greater than the profit we have }else if(profit < prices[i] - min){
+            }else if(profit < prices[i] - min){
                 profit = prices[i] - min;
             }
         }
-        // Return profit, note that if there's no profit to make, we return 0 return profit;
+        return profit;
     }
 }

-//Tong
 ```

 Python: